 Graham is a graduate of the University of British Columbia and Queen’s University, where he received the Gold Medal for top graduating student.
 Following graduation, Graham served as law clerk to the Rt.
 Hon.
 Beverley McLachlin, Chief Justice of the Supreme Court of Canada.

 Graham has a broad litigation practice and regularly appears as lead counsel in all levels of court in British Columbia, including the British Columbia Court of Appeal.
-Graham has also appeared as lead counsel in the Federal Court of Canada and the Federal Court of Appeal as well as before various administrative tribunals.
+Graham has also appeared as lead counsel in the Federal Court of Canada and the Federal Court of Appeal, in written submissions before the Supreme Court of Canada, as well as before various administrative tribunals.
 Graham handles a broad variety of cases and has particular experience in the following areas:

 - Criminal law